-Metro Ordinance No. 10-1238 designates 28,615 gross acres as urban reserves, including urban reserves in each county.
+With adoption of Metro Ordinance No. 11-1255, Metro has designated 28,256 gross acres as urban reserves, including urban reserves in each county.
+Metro Supp Rec. \\(SR 3).
 These lands are now first priority for addition to the region's UGB when the region needs housing or employment capacity.
-As indicated in new policy in Metro's Regional Framework Plan in Exhibit A to the ordinance, the urban reserves are intended to accommodate population and employment growth for 50 years, to year 2060.
+As indicated in new policy in Metro's Regional Framework Plan in Exhibit A to Ordinance No. 10-1238A, the urban reserves are intended to accommodate population and employment growth for 50 years, to year 2060.

 Clackamas County Ordinance No. ZDO-233 designates 68,713 acres as rural reserves in Clackamas County.
 Multnomah County Ordinance No. 2010-1161 designates 46,706 acres as rural reserves in Multnomah County.
-Washington County Ordinance No. 733 designates 151,536 acres as rural reserves in that county.
-As indicated in new policies in the Regional Framework Plan and the counties' Comprehensive Plans, these rural reserves - 266,954 acres in total - are now protected from urbanization for 50 years.
-Staff Report, June 9, 2010, Metro Rec.118.
+Washington County Ordinance No. 740, which revised the county's designation of rural reserves following LCDC's remand of urban and rural reserves in the county, designates 151,209 acres of rural reserves.
+Metro Supp Rec. \\(SR 2).
+As indicated in new policies in the Regional Framework Plan and the counties' Comprehensive Plans, these rural reserves - 266,628 acres in total - are now protected from urbanization for 50 years.
+Metro Supp.
+Rec. \\(SR 2).
 The governments of the region have struggled with the urban-farm/forest interface, always searching for a "hard edge" to give farmers and foresters some certainty to encourage investment in their businesses.
-No road, stream or floodplain under the old way of expanding the UGB offers the long-term certainty of the edge of a rural reserves with at least a 50-year lifespan.
+No road, stream or floodplain under the old way of expanding the UGB offers the long-term certainty of the edge of a rural reserve with at least a 50-year lifespan.
 This certainty is among the reasons the four governments chose the longer, 50-year, reserves period.